Olde Pink House

 Private Rooms are available of corporate and social groups.

-Basement bar/restaurant — Steep wooden steps lead down to a real nice piano bar with nice wooden tables surrounding it.
+Basement bar/restaurant — Steep wooden steps lead down to a very nice piano bar with nice wooden tables surrounding it.
 On the right side of the room is a comfortable, relaxing sitting area with chairs and couches, like a living room, situated right in front of a huge fireplace.
 The piano player plays background music.

 About the Habersham Family

 James Habersham Jr. was one of three sons of colonial planter and cotton merchant, James Habersham Sr. a pillar of Savannah society, who was a ardent loyalist and a driving force to get the ban on slavery lifted in Georgia.
 Imagine his deep disappointment and how heart broken he must have been when all three of his sons sided with the colonial patriot cause.
 All were involved with the subversive organization, Sons of Liberty, and fought against England in the upcoming Revolutionary War.
 He died a broken-hearted man, not on good terms with the boys he loved.
-At least they weren't afraid to fight for a cause — just on the wrong side of their father's beliefs..
+At least they weren't afraid to fight for a cause — just on the wrong side of their father's beliefs.
 Family events must have been difficult!

-James Habersham Jr. became a hero during The evolutionary War and rose to the rank of major in the colonial army.
+James Habersham Jr. became a hero during The Revolutionary War and rose to the rank of major in the colonial army.
 His brother, Joseph gained fame as one of the men who marched into the governor's mansion and arrested the British governor, Sir James, on Jan.
 18th 1776.
 James Habersham Jr. was married and also had three sons, which he raised in his beloved mansion which he was very fond of, despite its small problems.

 About His Home...